Diario de la expedicion de 1822 a los campos del sud de Buenos Aires by García et al.

 This title is part of the public domain archive.
 Share knowledge freely with the world.

-1 year agoAfter finishing this book, it challenges the reader's perspective in an intellectual way.
-Truly inspiring.
+2 years agoTo be perfectly clear, it challenges the reader's perspective in an intellectual way.
+Exactly what I needed.